syncfusion/blazor-docs/src/schedule/scheduler/appointments.md

 ## Event fields

 The Scheduler dataSource usually holds the event instances, where each of the instance includes a collection of appropriate [fields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.ScheduleField.html).
 It is mandatory to map these fields with the equivalent fields of database, when remote data is bound to it.
-When the local JSON data is bound, then the field names defined within the instances needs to be mapped with the scheduler event fields correctly.
+When the local data is bound, then the field names defined within the instances needs to be mapped with the scheduler event fields correctly.

 > To create an event on Scheduler, it is enough to define the `StartTime` and `EndTime` fields.
 In case, if remote data is bound to Scheduler, then `Id` field becomes mandatory to process the CRUD actions on appropriate events.